Apprenticeship Checklist & Policies

-- Wide mouth jars with screw top lids – plastic or other non-metal lid preferred.
-You will need both pint and half-pint size jars.
-Expect to use a couple of dozen each during your program.
-Only rarely will quart jars be used.
+- Wide mouth jars with screw top lids – plastic or other non-metal lid preferred (you will need both pint and half-pint size jars; expect to use a couple of dozen each during your program)

 - Metal sieves (for straining)